atxtechbro/tech-skills-gym/README.md

 2. Link it to: `https://raw.githubusercontent.com/atxtechbro/tech-skills-gym/refs/heads/main/INSTRUCTIONS.json`
 3. Begin your training session with: "spot me bro [focus area]"

+> **Note:** We're looking for contributions to improve Claude instructions.
+If you're a Claude user and have insights on using projects or other features, please contribute to [GitHub Issue #TBD](https://github.com/atxtechbro/tech-skills-gym/issues).

 That's it!
 The AI will guide you through progressive technical exercises following the training framework.

 ## Example Initial User Inputs